lekandigital/Commonwealth-Honors-Project/README.md

 ## Copyright and license

-Commonwealth-Honors-Project is licensed under MIT.
+Commonwealth Honors Project is licensed under MIT.
 Documentation under CC BY 3.0.